mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "CELEBRATE PESACH with MEKOR HABRACHA ~ We will be hosting a community Pesach seder led by Rabbi Eliezer Hirsch on the second night of Passover, Tuesday, April 11, at 7:45pm.
-For info about this seder & other Pesach info, click on this paragraph.
+  text: "CELEBRATE PESACH with MEKOR HABRACHA ~ For Pesach info, click on this paragraph.

 "
   type: warning